 Some of Dr. Adams stem cell patients have been profiled on FOX, ABC and WGN news segments, as well as in the Seattle times and the Chicago Tribune.
 Through her work with the Chicago PD’s Canine Police Dog Program, she treated some of their canine officers.
 Canine officer “Dasty” was profiled in the Chicago Tribune after his successful return to duty with stem cell treatment.

 In 2010 after the Illinois specialty center was purchased by a corporation Dr. Adams briefly relocated to Washington to open an Integrative Medicine and Rehabilitation center for a large ER and specialty group.
 After one very gloomy, rain filled year she relocated in 2011 to SUNNY Colorado and spent 2 years building a new rehabilitation and wellness center for a general practice in the southern suburbs of Denver.
 After turning in her letter of resignation in 2014, she agreed to stay on until additional DVM’s and staff could be hired to take over the rehabilitation center.
-After receiving a voice mail not to return to work July of 2014, she started Vet Sports Rehab and Integrative Wellness.
-She is currently seeing consults at clinics in Denver, CO, and has limited house call services to previous house call clients.
+In July of 2014 she started Vet Sports Rehab and Integrative wellness, and is currently seeing patients in Englewood, providing limited house call services and teaching classes on weekends.

 In 2013 Vet-stem began the first of a 3 -phase study, for an FDA approved stem cell product, and was restructured to become VetStem Biopharma.
 Dr. Adams enrolled all of the patients for the initial pilot study on safety and efficacy, participated in the phase-2 study.
 She is co-author of a study published September 10, 2016 in Frontiers in Veterinary Science: “ A Prospective, Randomized, Masked, Placebo- Controlled Efficacy Study of Intraarticular Allogeneic Adipose Stem Cells for the Treatment of Osteoarthritis in Dogs”